CruxConnect/crux-docs/_includes/objects/tracking_number.md

 : (string) The date the order was shipped

 quantity
-: (int) The number of items in the shipment
+: (integer) The number of items in the shipment